centrifugal/documentation/FAQ.md

 If underlying transport is HTTP-based and you use HTTP/2 then this will work automatically.
 In case of websocket connection there is a way to do this using SharedWorker object.

+### What if I need to send push notifications to mobile or web applications?

+Sometimes it's confusing to see a difference between real-time messages and push notifications.
+Centrifugo is a real-time messaging server.
+It can not send push notifications to devices - to Apple iOS devices via APNS, Android devices via GCM or browsers over Web Push API.
+This is a goal for another software.
+But the reasonable question here how can I know when I need to send real-time message to client online or push notification to its device because application closed at client's device at moment.
+The solution is pretty simple.
+You can keep critical notifications for client in database.
+And when client read message send ack to your backend marking that notification as read by client.
+Periodically you can check which notification was sent to client but he have not read it.
+For such notification you can send push notification to its device using home-made or another open-source solution.